-3.16 Provisions
+3.15 Provisions

-A provision is recognized in the balance sheet when the company has a legal or constructive obligation as a result of a past event and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate can be made to the amount of obligation.
-Provisions are reviewed at each balance sheet date and adjusted to reflect current best estimate.
+Provisions are recognized when the Company has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate of the amount can be made.
+Provisions are reviewed at each balance sheet date and adjusted to reflect the current best estimate.

-3.17 Cash and Cash Equivalent
+3.16 Cash and Cash Equivalent